Official school policies regarding changing schedules, dropping classes, graduation requirements, and more can be found in this section.

 Credit is usually awarded at the end of each quarter.

 - A student who fails a quarter class receives no credit and may need to repeat the course for graduation or sequential purposes.

 - A student who fails the first half of a term course may be allowed to continue in that course only with the approval of the teacher and counselor.
 If the student passes the second half of the term course and the average of the two quarters is 65% or higher, the student will be awarded one credit.
 However, the failure from the first half of the course remains on the transcript.

 - A student who continues in the term course and passes the second half but does not average at least 65% will receive credit only for the second half of the course.
 Likewise, a student who passes the first quarter but fails the second quarter will receive credit for the first quarter only.
 In both of these situations, the student may need to repeat the entire course if it is required for graduation or sequential purposes.
-(Students will NOT be allowed to repeat half of a term course without the approval of the Vice-Principal for Academic Affairs.)
+(Students will NOT be allowed to repeat half of a term course without the approval of the principal or counselor)

 Academic Policy Quality Grade Point System

 Bishop Kelley offers a quality point system that takes into account the individual abilities of students in reference to particular areas of learning.
 Since students vary in their abilities and interests, a program of study has been established to provide different levels of difficulty for the same subject.

 The level of difficulty in a course is dependent upon the demands of the course as determined by a particular department.
 A grade in a course that places high demands upon a student would not be counted as equivalent to the same grade earned in a similar course that makes normal demands.
 The following is the system used to reflect these differences: